How has Chinese diplomacy changed recently? What is its historical Background? read further to know more.

-- The Chinese adopted a unique foreign policy in the conference and thereafter.
-The Chinese tactic was called “united front”.
+- The Chinese adopted a unique foreign policy at the conference and thereafter.
+The Chinese tactic was called the “united front”.

 - Under this tactic, the Chinese aimed to avoid their isolation by building solidarity with the non-aligned world and dividing the West.

 - The Chinese played a consummate game of isolating the main threat by building unity with all other forces against the West.